srivastavaresearchgroup/SAIPy/README.md

 ## Reach out to us
 We strive to constantly improve and update SAIPy.

-Should you have any queries or suggestions do not hesitate to contact the co-developers:
+Should you have any queries or suggestions do not hesitate to contact the authors:
 * Megha Chakraborty (chakraborty@fias.uni-frankfurt.de)
 * Wei Li (wli@fias.uni-frankfurt.de)
+* Claudia Quinteros Cartaya (quinteros@fias.uni-frankfurt.de)
+* Jonas Köhler (jkoehler@fias.uni-frankfurt.de)
+* Nishtha Srivastava (srivastava@fias.uni-frankfurt.de)

 ## Citation
 Cite as: